mills32/CUTE_DEMO/README.md

 THE CODE
 --------

-Using ASM was incredibly difficult for me, so I used the horrible, buggy, slow GBDK....
-Well GBDK is good, most of the time it is working fine, but it has issues of course.
-One of the biggest problems I found in GBDK, is the overwrite address bug, it shows if you don't use "const" arrays, or if you try to align arrays in s files.
+Using ASM was incredibly difficult for me, so I used the horrible, buggy, slow GBDK...
+Not so bad anymore in 2020!!, and I could add asm code inside c functions, (which is, in my opinion, the best way to do complex things on the game boy, because you get the best of both worlds...
+Thanks to the people in gbdev forums).

-So I had to implement custom ASM code and combine it using "s" files, calling them from C, thanks to the people in gbdev forums.

 The CGB has an awesome feature called DMA transfer, which is used a LOT in this demo,(thanks again to to the people in gbdev).
 This function transfers data to the video ram so fast, you can make little videos simulating everything, from a rotating